Analysis of the quark sector in the 2HDM-III with a four-zero Yukawa texture using the most recent data on the CKM matrix: Conclusions

-In conclusion, we have presented the correlations between the Yukawa matrices in the framework of the 2HDM, originating from a four-zero Yukawa texture and the current data on the CKM matrix through a $\chi^2$ fit.
+In conclusion, we have presented the correlations between the Yukawa matrices in the framework of the 2HDM, originating from a four-zero Yukawa texture, and the current data on the CKM matrix through a $\chi^2$ fit.
 Firstly, we presented the diagonalisation of the Yukawa matrices, eventually showing that the Cheng and Sher ansatz is a particular case of our general study.
-Here, the complete analytical expressions of the diagonalisation procedure were obtained.
 Secondly, we have performed a numerical analysis via a $\chi^2$ fit to the Yukawa matrices with respect to the measured entries of the CKM matrix.
-As a consequence, we have obtained bounds for the parameters of the Yukawa texture, in particular for its off-diagonal terms.
+As a consequence, we have obtained bounds for the parameters of the Yukawa texture, in particular for its diagonal terms.
 We have obtained results that are in complete agreement with the bounds obtained in our previous work in which we studied the flavour-violating constraints.
 As an outlook, we deem our current parameterisation a more easily implementable one with respect to our previous ones, thus we recommend its use for numerical analyses.